Seite wählen

 Francis POULENC, composer

 Poulenc was born in Paris.
-His mother taught him to play the piano; music was an integral part of family life.
-At the age of 15, he became a pupil of Ricardo Viñes at the piano; “I owe him everything”, he said in an interview in 1953.
+His mother taught him to play the piano and music was an integral part of family life.
+At the age of 15, he became a piano pupil of Ricardo Viñes; “je lui dois tout” (“I owe everything to him”), he said in an interview in 1953.
 In 1918, while still serving in the army, he composed three miniatures.
-From 1921 onwards, he received musical training from Charles Koechlin.
+From 1921, he received musical training from Charles Koechlin.

 Francis Poulenc died of heart failure in Paris on 30 January 1963.
 His grave is in the Père Lachaise cemetery in Paris.

-The Sonata for oboe and piano, also premiered at the Strasbourg Festival, was written in Bagnols-en-Forêt in 1962 and dedicated to Sergei Prokofiev.
+The Sonata for oboe and piano, also premiered at the Strasbourg Festival, was written in Bagnols-en-Forêt, in the Var department, in 1962 and dedicated to Sergei Prokofiev.
 It was premiered posthumously in June 1963, a few months after the composer’s death.

 Henri THÉATRE, painter